ivalab/VisNav/content/robots/index.md

 +++
 date  = "2019-11-26"
-title = "IVALab BioLocomotion Robots"
+title = "IVALab VisNav Robots"
 +++

 Our main robot for performing initial proof-of-concept runs using actual